+“Volatility” favors only post event volatility without considering return.
+This metrics is devised to deal with category with a more sophisticated reaction (reversal behavior, uncertainty).
+This metric highlights categories where you should rather device volatility based strategy to benefit from the event.

-For a deeper investigation of our average market reaction profile, we will now average our profiles only among the first decile of our categories sorted according the three different methodologies.
-We will keep consistently with red color for the high volatility bucket, green for the pure volume and blue for volume and frequency.
+For a deeper investigation of our average market reaction profile, we will now average our profiles only among the first decile of our categories sorted according to the three different methodologies.

-We will also investigate Ravenpack source effect and split our results for three different Ravenpack sources: Dow Jones, Premium sources and Web content.
+We know that this opens up for overfitting, but the purpose is to highlight interesting profile types.
+Future research will try to focus on in-sample vs. out-sample return predictions.

-To avoid overfitting we will use the same common filtering with a similarity gap greater that one and a high entity and event relevance.
+To avoid overfitting we will use the same common filtering to all categories as previously done for the average profile with a similarity gap greater that one and a high entity and event relevance.

+We will keep consistently with red color for the volatility type, green for the pure confident return and blue for both return and frequency.

+We will also investigate Ravenpack source effect and split our results for two different Ravenpack sources types: Dow Jones, Premium pack sources, which are the most prone to intraday reactions.

+Web content sources being the results of frequent crawling, market reaction are less point-in-time sensitive.
+Nevertheless Web content is still a very good source to catch the trend of abnormal return for a stock.

-We see here that Dow Jones wire and Ravenpack premium pack are the sources generated the stronger market reaction in abnormal return and volatility surge.
-The web content is less jumpy but still follows a clear trending path.
+We will see here that Dow Jones wire and Ravenpack premium pack both are sources generating a strong market reaction in abnormal return and volatility surge.

-The premium pack seems to slightly outperform Dow Jones overall.
+The premium pack even seemingly slightly over performs in absolute returns metrics.